 No kit required.
 The children go out in their school clothes.

 Allow the children to own their Daily Mile.
 They can choose to run, walk or jog – or mix all three – but should be encouraged to do some running.

 Keep it simple!
 Resist the temptation to make it too complicated as its simplicity makes it both successful and sustainable.

-It's fantastic to see initiatives like The Daily Mile be established, showing real leadership from the eduction sector to improve children's fitness levels, their cognitive behaviour and make a real difference to schools, teachers, parents and young people's lived.
+It's fantastic to see initiatives like The Daily Mile be established, showing real leadership from the education sector to improve children's fitness levels, their cognitive behaviour and make a real difference to schools, teachers, parents and young people's lives.
 We know sitting still kills; not sitting still helps children build skills that will stay with them for life.Baroness Tanni Grey-Thomson